emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is alright but has room for improvement. ⚠️
 1. Doesn't have subtitles for most content. ❌
 1. It has movies, shows and anime. ✔️
-1. Site has a library feature. ✔️
+1. Site has a playlists / favorites and you can login to sync them across devices. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. ⚠️